-Masking in Singular is done by adjusting the bounding box size of the parent group that the image lives in.
+Masking in Singular is done by adjusting the bounding box size of the parent group that the image lives in and activating the "Clip Children" feature.

 1 - Turn on Bounding Boxes